"Healing is bringing mercy and Awareness

 into that which we have held in judgment and fear."

 Who Dies?: An Investigation of Conscious Living and Conscious Dying

-Yet, in mainstream society today, it seems that most of us assiduously avoid bringing that aspect of the journey into the our awareness.
-Until our boat (or that of a loved one) sinks, or is about to sink, we don't seem to want to rock that boat -- and face that sinking feeling that may emerge.
+In mainstream society today, it seems that most folks assiduously avoid bringing that aspect of our shared human condition into the their awareness.
+Until their boat (or that of a loved one) is about to sink -- or sinks -- most of us don't seem to want to rock that boat.
+We don't want to face the sinking feeling that may emerge.

-Yet, it seems clear that death is an integral part of the fabric of life.
-Until we actually face death's inevitablity, we may not be able to engage our lives fully and directly with an open heart and clear mind.
+Yet, until we actually face death's inevitability, it may not be possible to engage our lives fully and directly with an open heart and clear mind.
 We'll always be somewhat haunted, skating over the thin ice of our own subconscious fear of one of the truths of our existence.
 IMHO, this is no way to live.

 Buddhism makes no bones about this.